Number: HB 2

-HB 2 prohibits dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician; requires that the woman and physician both be present at a licensed abortion facility when the drugs are administered; and requires that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.
+HB 2 prohibits dispensing abortion-inducing drugs (mifepristone-misoprostol regimen) by anyone other than a physician, and requires that the administration of the drugs follow FDA protocols as outlined on the final printed label of the abortion-inducing drug.

 The bill also requires the physician to schedule a follow-up visit not more than 14 days after the administration or use of the drug.
 The physician is required to make a reasonable effort to ensure that the woman returns for the follow-up visit and to document such efforts by including in the woman’s medical record the date, time, and name of the person making the effort.

 The bill provides for disciplinary action or assessment of an administrative penalty against a person who violates the law.
-Prohibits assessment of a penalty against a pregnant woman who receives a medical abortion.
+Prohibits assessment of a penalty against a pregnant woman who receives a medication abortion.

 HB 2 was passed and signed into law during the second special legislative session called by Gov. Rick Perry in 2013.